 In order to keep costs down, all dinghy section members assist in the maintenance of the dinghies – this usually takes place during the winter months, is sociable and seldom arduous.
-NB: membership of the Dinghy Section does not give any entitlement to sail a member’s boat on Frensham Pond or from Southampton SC.
+Membership of the Dinghy Section does not give any entitlement to sail a member’s boat on Frensham Pond or from Southampton SC.

 Each year there are three trophies that can be awarded to Club members during the AGM